PROJECT: RAISE 2022 Greenfield Dock and Community Investment Plan Project

 Port of South Louisiana

-The Project meets all the Selection Criteria.
-Key benefits of the Project include: (1) economic development in both a rural area and Qualified Opportunity Zone; (2) creation of 500+ immediate construction jobs, including 80 – 100 high-paying, long term jobs in a diverse, economically distressed parish (county) with a history of barriers to access to middle class opportunities; (3) an innovative public-private partnership between the POSL and the private sector to develop the $478 million project; (4) reduced carbon emissions and promotes energy efficiency through new technology and more efficient transportation methods; (5) compact facility design allows for a smaller overall footprint of the facility; (6) State of the Art facility designed for 50 year useful life, allowing for employment opportunities for the future and (7) a BCA ratio of 1.87 and $382 million in net benefits utilizing a discount rate of 7%.
+Key benefits of the Project include: (1) economic development in both a rural area and Qualified Opportunity Zone; (2) creation of 500+ immediate construction jobs, including 80 – 100 high-paying, long term jobs in a diverse, economically distressed parish (county) with a history of barriers to access to middle class opportunities; (3) an innovative public-private partnership between the POSL and the private sector to develop the $479 million Project; (4) reduced carbon emissions and promotion of energy efficiency through new technology and more efficient transportation methods; (5) compact facility design allowing for a smaller overall footprint of the facility; (6) State of the Art facility designed for 50-year useful life, allowing for employment opportunities for the future; (7) an extensive community engagement and planning process resulting in a Community Investment Plan as a part of this proposal; and (8) a BCA ratio of 1.87 and $382 million in net benefits utilizing a discount rate of 7 percent.